wikimedia/mediawiki-extensions-Wikibase/lib/packages/wikibase/data-model-serialization/README.md

 [![Latest Stable Version](https://poser.pugx.org/wikibase/data-model-serialization/version.png)](https://packagist.org/packages/wikibase/data-model-serialization)
 [![Latest Unstable Version](https://poser.pugx.org/wikibase/data-model-serialization/v/unstable.svg)](//packagist.org/packages/wikibase/data-model-serialization)

-Library containing serializers and deserializers for the [Wikibase DataModel](https://github.com/wmde/WikibaseDataModel).
+Library containing serializers and deserializers for the basic [Wikibase DataModel](https://github.com/wmde/WikibaseDataModel) entity types and components they are made of.
 The supported formats are limited to public ones, ie those used by a web API.
 Serialization code for private formats, such as the format used by the Wikibase Repo data access layer, belongs in other components.